Barcelona are the current Women’s Champions League defending champions and they will be looking to retain their title in the 2026/27 season.

 The competition has undergone a change in format since 2021; as now the top six associations enter three teams, associations ranked 7-16 enter two and remaining associations enter one.

-This restructure was decided upon to mirror the men’s Champions League format, with a double-round-robin group stage and two paths (Champions road and Non-Champions path) for clubs who do not automatically qualify for the group stage.
+This restructure was decided upon to mirror the men’s UEFA Champions League format, with a double-round-robin group stage and two paths (Champions road and Non-Champions path) for clubs who do not automatically qualify for the group stage.

 Currently, there are two stages of qualification: a first round consisting of four-team mini-tournaments and a second round of two-leg matches.
 Based on how teams qualified, each of these rounds is divided into two simultaneous paths.